tuur29/timespandash/README.md

 ## Build & Deploy

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+Add `--base-href="./"` when you are deploying to a subdirectory.

 ### Local